-- Apply for admission to COM and have all required forms filled out prior to registration. - Complete the FASFA as early as possible and by priority deadline dates. - Provide accurate information that can be verified by supporting documentation.

-- Provide verification of income (tax transcripts, W-2 transcripts) and other data as requested. - Read the COM Catalog for refund policies, courses offered, degree plans, tuition and fees and financial aid responsibilities and obligations. - Notify the Admissions Office of any change in address, name, marital status, income, course load, etc. - Reapply for financial aid each academic year. - For loan recipients, be enrolled in at least six credit hours each semester.
+- Apply for admission to COM and have all required forms filled out prior to registration. - Complete the FASFA as early as possible and by priority deadline dates. - Provide accurate information that can be verified by supporting documentation. - Provide verification of income (tax transcripts, W-2 transcripts) and other data as requested. - Read the COM Catalog for refund policies, courses offered, degree plans, tuition and fees and financial aid responsibilities and obligations. - Reapply for financial aid each academic year. - For loan recipients, be enrolled in at least six credit hours each semester.

-Important Financial Aid Policies

-Change of Enrollment Status
+Important Financial Aid Policies Change of Enrollment Status